muhammadazzazy/febrilogic/README.md

   - [x] box for each biomarker to capture its value
   - [x] selectbox for each biomarker to choose the unit
   - [x] button to submit patient biomarkers
-  - [x] secondary reset button to clear biomarker checkboxes
+  - [x] reset button to clear biomarker checkboxes

 - [x] Add Results page: